 The powered wheelchair is depicted in Figure 1.
 It is a conventional powered wheelchair with two motorised rear wheels and casters in front.
 There is also a 5th rear wheel connected to the back of the wheelchair with a damper used for stability.
+The RobChair can be commanded through a standard joystick or a voice HMI.
 12 infrared sensors, 4 ultrasonic sensors, a front tactile bumper and optical encoders on wheels compose the sensorial system.
-Figure 1 shows all the physical devices that compose the system and shows how they interact with each other.
-The on-board computer system is linked to our ethernet network.
-By this facility we can remotely control the wheelchair using a mouse, a joystick or voice commands.
-In the workstation side a 2D/3D GUI (Graphical User Interface) was implemented allowing the real operation of the wheelchair as well as the operation of a corresponding simulation environment (see figure 2).
-More details about the overall hardware and software architecture are given in (Pires et al. 1997).
+Sensor arrangement is shown in Fig. 7.
+The on-board computer system is linked to our Ethernet network.
+By this facility we can remotely control the wheelchair.
+For this a 2D/3D GUI (Graphical User Interface) was implemented allowing the real operation of the wheelchair as well as the operation of a corresponding simulation environment (see Fig. 2).

-Voice HMI
+3.1 Voice HMI